ustun/react-workshop/01_rendering_static_page.md

 Then refer to this file in your HTML page.
 The output should be identical if you also put the CSS references.

 # Exercise 2:

+a - Convert the HTML given in 02_convert_mockup/mockup.html to React.
+Note that you will have two root nodes here, the main part and the footer.

+b - Dissect the ToDo app in smaller components: You should have components like SearchBar, Todos, TodoItem, Footer.
+This will prepare us for the next section, in which we discuss props.

+c - Pass each todo item ("Buy tomatoes") as a prop to TodoItem.